drhcelik/FickianTransportFoam/README.md

 D_k = \frac{1-X_k}{\sum_{j\neq k} X_j/D_{jk} + \epsilon}
 ```
 This causes the diffusion coefficient to go zero when $X_k\rightarrow 1$ and negative when $X_k\gt1$.
 This is both unphysical and numerically unstable leading to divergent simulations.
 (Side note: OpenFOAM uses wrong formulation (Eq.
-12.176 in [1]), which is meant for evaluating diffusion flux respect to the molar
+12.176 in [2]), which is meant for evaluating diffusion flux respect to the molar
 average velocity)

-In this implementation, this issue is handled by setting $D_k = D_{kk}$, when the mass fraction is greater than a threshold (1 - selfDiffusionLimit), where $D_{kk}$ is the theoretical limit.
+In this implementation, this issue is handled by setting $D_k = D_{kk}$, when the mass fraction approaches to 1.

 ## Usage
 Include `libFickianTransport.so` in controlDict and select the desired model in `thermophysicalTransport`.
 Available models: